-U12 U13 U14 (SRC) PRELIMINARY SKILLS Continuous skill sequence Floatation Front to back float or back to front float - 5 seconds each side.
-Tread water and/or sculling for minimum 3 minutes.
-Submersion Submerge to perform forward or backward roll/ somersault underwater, recover to surface, retrieve object from bottom of water with hands (e.g. dive ring).
-Submerge to perform forward or backward roll/somersault underwater, do not recover to surface, retrieve object from bottom of water with hands (e.g. dive ring).
-Propulsion Swim on front through water any stroke for 100 metres followed by survival stroke(s) breaststroke and/or sidestroke for minimum 50 metres.
-Swim on front through water any stroke for 100 metres followed by survival stroke(s) breaststroke and/or sidestroke for minimum 100 metres. skill Swim on front through water using combination of breaststroke, sidestroke, freestyle for 100 metres, followed by tread water and/or sculling for minimum 3 minutes, followed by submerge to retrieve object from bottom of water with hands (do not recover to stand in between each task).
-Swim on front through water using combination of breaststroke, sidestroke, freestyle for 200 metres, followed by tread water and/or sculling for minimum 3 minutes, followed by forward or backward roll/somersault underwater, recover to surface, followed by submerge to retrieve object from bottom of water with hands (do not recover to stand in between each task).
-COMPETITION EVALUATION Minimum 200- metres open water swim (competition course as per competition manual) SURF EDUCATION AWARDS Surf Smart 1 Surf Smart 2 Surf Rescue Certificate (SRC)
+Table 2.3 U12 U13 U14 (SRC) Flotation Front to back float or back to front float - 5 seconds each side.
+Tread water and/or any stroke sculling for minimum 3 minutes.
+Submersion PRELIMINARY Submerge to perform forward or backward roll/somersault underwater, recover to surface, submerge to touch the bottom with hands Submerge to perform forward or backward roll/somersault underwater, do not recover to surface, submerge to touch the bottom with hands.
+Propu Propulsion Swim on front any stroke for 75 metres followed by survival stroke(s) breaststroke and/or sidestroke for minimum 50 metres.
+Swim on front any stroke for 100 metres followed by survival stroke(s) breaststroke and/or sidestroke for minimum 50 metres.
+Swim on front any stroke for 100 metres followed by survival stroke(s) breaststroke and/or sidestroke for minimum 100 metres.
+COMPETITION EVALUATION Minimum 200 metres open water swim (any recognize Competition course as per competition manual • SURF EDUCATION AWARDS Surf Smart 1 Surf Smart 2 Surf Rescue Certificate (SRC)